 Who Pays For the Damages

 If you can prove driver negligence, then the driver or the company they work for could be held liable.
-The company could also come under scrutiny if you can show it neglected to keep its vehicles up to standards, which then resulted in an accident.
+The company could also come under scrutiny if you can show it neglected to keep its vehicles up to standards, which then resulted in a semi truck accident.

 Learn more about the compensation our lawyers have won for clients.